 People with albinism in Tanzania live life in great tension, particularly in the lake and western zone of the country – especially in Tabora, Shinyanga, Simiyu, Geita, Mwanza, Kigoma, Kagera and Mara region.
 These are the regions where there is the largest number of people with albinism.
 The community believes that this group of people has miracles and supernatural power which lead to someone to live in the prosperous life by using people with albinism body parts like hair, tongue, skin in the witchcraft ways.
 This situation led to the killings of people with albinism where about 76 people with albinism were killed from 2006 to 2016.
 Many children with albinism were taken and still been taken to temporary centers for security.
 Even elders with albinism also some of them denied by their relatives hence stay in these temporary centers.
 Many children with albinism miss education through school dropout, fear of been kidnapped and family separation.

-In Geita and Shinyanga, the four projects brought many achievements in 2018 including the use of clean and safe water, reduction of epidemic diseases like diarrhea due to poor (or lack of) toilets in the families, generation of income through selling filters that becomes the job opportunities to us as well as interlocking bricks, health improvement where the water illness clinic attendant reduced to 96%, family security increase where family members do not walk a long distance for water due to the use of rainwater catchment tanks.
+In Geita and Shinyanga, the four projects brought many achievements in 2018 including the use of clean and safe water, reduction of epidemic diseases like diarrhea due to poor (or lack of) toilets in the families, and generation of income through selling filters that becomes the job opportunities to us as well as interlocking bricks, health improvement where the water illness clinic attendant reduced to 96%, family security increase where family members do not walk a long distance for water due to the use of rainwater catchment tanks.

 Also, from these projects, local government leaders are supporting people with albinism by funding the projects for sustainability.
 In Shinyanga, the government-funded six hundred thousand Tanzania Shillings (3000 US Dollars) for the Biosand water filters.
 Also, they ordered 200 filters for all primary schools in the academic year of 2019, and the groups already fabricated the filters which will be bought by the district government for the pupils in schools in January 2019.
 In Geita, people with albinism have been given their office and the place for all the projects from FRIENDLY WATER and WATER CHARITY.
 The police leaders also do ensure full security for people with albinism in their activities.

 Therefore, the dream for an inclusive society was realized within the year of 2018.
-The situation of most children with albinism was critical due to the unique factors of their community socio-economic, cultural, traditional and developmental circumstances, natural disasters, armed conflicts, exploitation and hunger, and on account of the child’s physical and mental immaturity he/she needs special safeguards and care.
+The situation of most children with albinism was critical due to the unique factors of their community’s socio-economic, cultural, traditional and developmental circumstances, natural disasters, armed conflicts, exploitation and hunger, and on account of the child’s physical and mental immaturity he/she needs special safeguards and care.
 From this point of view, many people with albinism remain uneducated, rejected, isolated and dependent.
 We hope that this will continue to improve due to the work you are doing.

-It is my hope that CLAO/FRIENDLY WATER/WATER CHARITY will be our major stakeholders building the community to be the cool, safe and peaceful place for the people with albinism to live through entrepreneurship supports.
-And so doing, I do recommend that in 2019, CLAO/FWFW/WC should expand the project areas to the other parts of country where there is a camp with people with albinism in Tanzania than to the two districts from Shinyanga and Geita because it will create good environment for them to the society, security, reduce water illness, reduce spread of HIV/AIDS as well as job creation opportunity, and the years 2019 is the year towards general election of 2020 in Tanzania where some people believe on the use of witchcraft.
+It is my hope that CLAO/FRIENDLY WATER/WATER CHARITY will be our major stakeholders in building the community to be the cool, safe and peaceful place for the people with albinism to live through entrepreneurship supports.
+And so doing, I do recommend that in 2019, CLAO/FWFW/WC should expand the project areas to the other parts of the country where there is a camp with people with albinism in Tanzania than to the two districts from Shinyanga and Geita because it will create a good environment for them to the society, security, reduce water illness, reduce the spread of HIV/AIDS as well as job creation opportunity, and the years 2019 is the year towards the general election of 2020 in Tanzania where some people believe on the use of witchcraft.